List of bridges in Cambridge: Middle River (between mill pond weir and Jesus Green weir)

-Darwin College Bridges
+Darwin College Bridges (c.1886)

 Two wooden bridges within the college grounds connecting the main site with the college's two islands.

 Silver Street Bridge (1958)

 The site of bridges back to the 14th century, a cast iron bridge was built in 1843 but increasing heavy traffic led to a 1913 survey that determined the need for a new bridge.
 Repairs, however, allowed the bridge to last for a further 40 years.
-The present wide bridge, clad in Portland stone was designed by Sir Edwin Lutyens in 1932 and built in 1958-9.
+The present wide bridge, clad in Portland stone was designed by Sir Edwin Lutyens in 1932 and built in 1958–9.

 Mathematical Bridge, Queens' College (1902)

 This is the third version of the design, first built in 1749.

 King's College Bridge (1819)

-The first bridge on the site was built in the 15th century, and has been rebuilt several times before the current incarnation, designed by William Wilkins and built by Francis Braidwood.
+The first bridge on the site was built in the 15th century, but situated around 20 metres to the north, and was rebuilt several times before moving to the present incarnation in 1819, designed by William Wilkins and built by Francis Braidwood.